Shopping at IKEA is my perfect way to spend a Sunday with my girls.

 They’re simple and clean; you will find many areas in your house that will benefit from the SKUBB.

-Do you know how annoying it is to have all those little Bernstein Bears books spill out from the closets shelves again and again, day in and day out?
+Do you know how annoying it is to have all those little Bernstein Bears books spill out from the shelves of the closet again and again, day in and day out?
 Here’s my solution.
 Magazine files.
 Pull one magazine file out, look at the books, and voila, mess semi-contained.

 Basic behind the door mirror: